 Auckland sprawls across volcanic harbours and black sand beaches, offering New Zealand’s most multicultural city alongside surprisingly accessible wilderness experiences.
-From sailing America’s Cup yachts on Waitemata Harbour to hiking the rugged Waitakere Ranges, from the dramatic coastal scenery of Piha Beach to the wild beauty of Karekare Beach (made famous in The Piano), New Zealand’s largest city combines urban sophistication with outdoor adventures that few capitals can match.
+From sailing America’s Cup yachts on the Waitematā Harbour to hiking the rugged Waitākere Ranges, the North Island’s largest metropolis combines urban sophistication with outdoor adventures that few capitals can match.
+These travel guides help you navigate both the vibrant CBD and the spectacular natural landscapes that make the “City of Sails” genuinely unique, providing the practical logistics you need to plan a seamless trip.

 Five great things to do while you’re in Auckland